xmtp/xmtp-js/src/crypto/README.md

 # TODO

-- PrivateKeyBundle should have a collection of preKeys
 - distinguish wallet signatures from direct signatures
 - add key timestamp
 - sanity checking to avoid common mistakes